Canary Pro Camera Review

 Update: The Amazon Cloud Cam has been discontinued.

-The Canary All-In-One has superior night vision, with 12 infrared LED sensors as opposed to the Cloud Cam’s eight.
+The Canary Pro has superior night vision, with 12 infrared LED sensors as opposed to the Cloud Cam’s eight.
 However, the Amazon Cloud Cam wipes the floor when it comes to audio, with two-way audio included.
 Unfortunately, neither camera includes local storage, and both only offer 24 hours of free cloud storage.
 However, the Canary wins because of its low prices- only $9.99 for a month of cloud storage, compared to $20/month with the Cloud Cam.
-Also, the Canary has local storage available- if you buy the monthly membership, of course.
-And while the Canary All-In-One comes with person detection, you’ll have to buy a membership to get it on the Cloud Cam.
+Also, while the Canary All-In-One comes with person detection, you’ll have to buy a membership to get it on the Cloud Cam.
 In terms of smart platform integration, the Canary is my pick, as the Amazon Cloud Cam only integrates with the Amazon ecosystem.

 Overall, I’d say the Canary All-In-One is a better value than the Amazon Cloud Cam, mainly due to its superior audio, night vision, storage options, and smart platform integrations.